Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts: Large Language Model Usage

-\paragraph{Data.} Our evaluation dataset consists of questions generated according to the framework in Section~\ref{sec:framework}.
-We generate 1,000 questions for each combination of question category and length, where the number $n$ of individuals is varied across the set $\{2, 3, 5, 10, 20, 30, 40, 80\}$.
-The experiments utilize five distinct categories, though not all experiments require every category.
+\textbf{Data.} Our evaluation dataset consists of questions generated according to the framework in Section~\ref{sec:framework}.
+We generate 1,000 questions for each combination of question category and length, where the number $n$ of individuals is varied across the set $\{3, 5, 10, 20, 30, 40, 80\}$.